-- To change the Taskbar size on Windows 11, modify the “TaskbarSi” DWORD in the “Advanced” Registry key.
+- To change the Taskbar size on Windows 11, create a “TaskbarSi” DWORD in the “Advanced” Registry key.

-- Set the value to 2 to change the size to large.
+- Set the “TaskbarSi” key value to 2 to change to make the Taskbar bigger.

-- Set the value to 0 to change the size to small.
+- Set the “TaskbarSi” key value to 0 to change to make the Taskbar smaller.

-- Set the value to 1 to change the size to default.
+- Set the “TaskbarSi” key value to 1 to change the Taskbar to the default size.

 Although the Taskbar on Windows 11 has a similar design to the one available on Windows 10, the new version lacks some essential features, including the ability to change the Taskbar size.
 However, it’s been discovered (via @thebookisclosed) that it’s possible to modify the Registry to change the size of the interface to small, medium, or large.